 Directed teaching Admission to directed teaching is by application to the Department of Curriculum and Instruction.
 Applications for the fall semester should be submitted no later than April 1; for the spring semester they should be submitted no later than November 1.
-The applicant must be a senior or graduate student, have completed 80 percent of the major, have completed one quarter in residence, have a minimum G.P.A. of 2.5, and have completed the prerequisite professional education courses.
+The applicant must be accepted into the teacher education program, have taken the CBEST examination, have completed one quarter in residence, have a minimum GPA of 2.5, and have completed the prerequisite professional education courses.